MCT-master/mct-master.github.io/_posts_draft/2019-02-11-SineWave-Pad.md

 ## Work Progress

 On the first day, my first step was to set up an oscillator that works with a click of the mouse.
 This was a great way to understand how JavaScript works with HTML elements.
-Then I extended it to seven oscillators and additionally, Volume up and Volume Down buttons to control the global gain of the Oscillators.
+Then I extended it to six oscillators and additionally, Volume up and Volume Down buttons to control the global gain of the Oscillators.
 I prefered to have "Sine" as my Oscillator Wave Type.

 On the second day, I was trying to implement exponential and linear ramps to the oscillators to create smooth volume increment.
 However, it wasn’t working as I supposed and maybe I’ll come back to this In the future.